lauramanzanos23/INSY_674_FinalProject/README.md

 1. Hyperparameter tuning blocks exist.
 2. Final model section includes repeated CV and targeted fine-tuning for the selected best log-target model.
 3. SHAP explainability block added for selected final model.

+Cross-validation and fine tuning:
+1. CV used in model comparison (KFold, 3 folds) with CV_RMSE.
+2. Repeated CV (5x2) stability check on top models.
+3. RandomizedSearchCV used for XGBoost.

 ---